Urgyen Sangharakshita

 After twenty years in India, he returned to England to establish the Friends of the Western Buddhist Order (now Triratna) in 1967.
 A translator between East and West, between the traditional world and the modern, between principles and practices, Sangharakshita's depth of experience and clear thinking have been appreciated throughout the world.
 He has always particularly emphasised the decisive significance of commitment in the spiritual life, the paramount value of spiritual friendship and community, the link between religion and art and the need for a 'new society' supportive of spiritual aspirations and ideals.

-In 1978 he founded the London Buddhist Centre as a ‘flagship’ centre in the new Buddhist movement and lived in the building for some years.
+In 1978 Sangharakshita founded the London Buddhist Centre as a ‘flagship’ centre in the new Buddhist movement and lived in the building for some years.

 He passed away in the company of friends on the 30th October 2018 and is buried at Adhisthana, his retreat-centre home in Herefordshire.
 Many of his disciples refer to him as ‘Bhante’ – an affectionate term for one’s teacher.